google/j2cl-protobuf/README.md

 Disclaimers
 -----------
-J2CL proto is not an official Google product and is currently in 'alpha' release for developer preview.
+J2CL Protobuf is not an official Google product and is currently in 'alpha' release for developer preview.